Dave16384/8008_computer/README.md

 myself KiCad.
 The first board worked the first time I turned it on!
 I made a second version which is best forgotten.

-Pictured below is version 3.
+The picture is version 3.
 I added an I/O bus and small I/O boards, along with some more circuit modifications.
+Version 3.1 will be coming with a few minor tweeks, mostly in the silkscreen.